ncatlab/nlab-content/pages/5/8/1/0/185/content.md

   \,.
 $$

+=--

 Turning this inclusion into an equivalence is usually called a _completion_ of the algebraic tensor product.
+Therefore we see:
++-- {: .standout}
-Therefore we see that the **smooth tensor product is automatically the completed tensor product** .
+The smooth tensor product is automatically the completed tensor product.
 =--

 In summary this yields the following characterization of smooth function algebras on manifolds.